 Don't Leave the Grill

-When you do have to step away, keep it short, and never leave a lit grill with the lid off.
+When you have to step away, keep it short, and never leave a lit grill with the lid off.
 Children, pets, surprise flare-ups, wind-blown leaves, debris - any number of things can happen while you're not there, so close the lid on the grill and keep a close eye on it for any potential problems.

 Fire Safety